mileselvidge/bacon/README.md

 - Metal exploration

 ## Installation
-Copy the BaconFramework files (including the .xcodeproj) to your project directory.
-Drag the .xcodeproj into your project.
-Ensure that BaconFramework.framework is added as an Embedded Binary and Linked Framework.
+Copy the `BaconFramework` files (including the `.xcodeproj`) to your project directory.
+Drag the `.xcodeproj` into your project.
+Ensure that `BaconFramework.framework` is added as an Embedded Binary and Linked Framework.
 Build the framework.
 Voilà.

-You can use the BaconSampleProject to see an example of Bacon in action.
-Go to `ViewController.swift` to see the configuration and training call.
+You can use the `BaconSampleProject.xcodeproj` to see an example of Bacon in action.
+Go to `ViewController.swift` to view the configuration and training call.
 Run the project and watch the neural network get trained.

 ## Usage
 ### Creating a simple input and output matrix